 If you have the spirit of an adventurer you can try skydiving, or less extreme, zip lining over the Kaawa Valley, which will be exciting especially for the fans of Jurassic Park, because this is where the movie was filmed.
 For the days when you don’t want to walk too far away from the water, you can try jumping off the tall cliff in Waimea Bay.
 It’s only 33 ft high so it won’t give you heart palpitation that you can’t handle.

-No matter what your best things to do in Honolulu end up being, for sure you will not get a minute of boredom.
+No matter what activities you choose for Honolulu, I am pretty sure you will not get a minute of boredom.